 ANSWER: Beginning with your second question about fruitful spiritual gifts, there is one Scripture that gives us a general answer.
 In the book of Colossians Paul tells us we should live our lives worthy of our calling, "being fruitful in every good work" (Colossians 1:10).
-This has a connection to the subject of your first question that is broadly covered in many Scriptures.
+This is connected to your first question about spiritual gifts that is broadly covered in many Scriptures.

-The first and most important of all the spiritual gifts is actually available to all truly converted people.
-This precious present is GRACE (2Corinthians 9:14, see also Ephesians 2:8).
+The first and most important of all the spiritual blessings is available to all truly converted Christians.
+This precious present is God's grace (2Corinthians 9:14, see also Ephesians 2:8).

-7. For I wish that all men might be even as myself.
-But each one has his own gift from God; one is this way, and another is that way (1Corinthians 7:7, Holy Bible Faithful Version throughout)
+For I wish that all men might be even as myself.
+But each one has his own gift from God; one is this way, and another is that way (1Corinthians 7:7, HBFV throughout).

-God's Spirit of grace should manifest in the believer the 'fruitful' abilities or what is called the "fruit of the Spirit" in the book of Galatians, chapter 5, verses 22 to 23.
-When you read these verses, you will notice that LOVE is first on the list.
+God's grace should manifest in the believer spiritual or 'fruitful' abilities.
+Paul states these are, "love, joy, peace, long-suffering, kindness, goodness, faith, meekness, self-control; against such things there is no law" (Galatians 5:22 - 23).
+When you read these verses, you will notice that love is first on this spiritual list.
 Love, then, is the greatest thing God can give and is the result of his work in a Christian.
 Without it, everything else is to no avail.

-The fruits of God's Spirit, with love at the head of them all, are also labeled the "gift of righteousness" in Romans 5 verse 17.
+The spiritual fruits or gifts of God, with love at the head of them all, are also labeled the "gift of righteousness" in Romans 5 verse 17.

 Combining the spiritual gifts listed in 1Corinthians 12, Ephesians 4 and Romans 12 produces the following list of fruits generated by God's Holy Spirit within a person.

 A person can be spiritually blessed to organize projects and lead others, to teach and encourage others in the Bible, to discern spirits, to evangelize, to have extraordinary faith or generosity, or be able to heal others.